BuildOnViction/docs/docs/get-started/run-node.md

 Once started, you should see your node on the [stats page](https://stats.testnet.tomochain.com)!

-Note: it can take up to 15 minutes to properly end the first synchronization.
+Note: it can take up to one hour to properly sync the entire blockchain.

 ### Usage